 - For example, you might want to monitor use of the telephone to minimise excessive private use or monitor internet access for the downloading of illegal material.

 - Secret monitoring can only be justified in exceptional circumstances such as suspected criminal activity.

-4.2 Limit monitoring to the amount necessary to achieve a legitimate business objective.
+Limit monitoring to what is necessary to achieve a legitimate business objective

 - Define what you want to achieve.
 Ignore matters outside this remit unless they are so serious no reasonable employer could fail to take action - such as serious breaches of health and safety rules.

 - Remember your employees are entitled to a degree of privacy, even in the work environment.

 - If you use video or audio monitoring, target it and keep it to areas where expectations of privacy are low.